Wattics/api-client-ruby/README.md

 ## Getting started

 Here is an example code to get you started with the API.
-Remember to use a valid username and password. **Important:** `wait_until_last` must be included at the end of all sends, missing this command may carry the lost of data.
+Remember to use a valid username and password. **Important:** `wait_until_last` must be included at the end of all sends, missing this command may cause the loss of data.

 ```ruby
 require 'api_client_ruby'